bioinfo-biols/CIRI-cookbook/source/CIRI-long_sequencing.md

 ## 5. Fragment Size Selection

-Afterward, AMPure XP is used for size selection of the cDNA fragments:
+Afterward, 0.5x AMPure XP is used for size selection of the cDNA fragments:

-- Add 0.5 of AMPure XP per 1.0 uL of sample.
+- Add 0.5uL of AMPure XP per 1.0 uL of sample.
 - Wash beads + cDNA fragments twice with 75% Ethanol to remove contaminants.
-- Elute purified cDNA
+- Elute purified cDNA with 20-30uL H2O.

 ## 6. Nanopore Sequencing

 Finally, cDNA libraries are prepared according to the ONT protocol `SQK-LSK109` and barcoded with `EXP-NBD104` / `EXP-NBD114` kits, and nanopore sequencing is performed using the MinION (MN26543) platform with a `FLOW-MIN106` flow cell.
+Please refer to the [Nanopore Community](https://nanoporetech.com/) for detailed instructions.